ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_api.md

-# Wishlist and Stored Basket API
+# Wishlist and stored basket API

 ## Basket type

-Wishlist and Stored Baskets are Baskets with a special type `wishlist` and `storedBasket`.
+Wishlists and stored baskets are baskets with a special type `wishlist` or `storedBasket`.

-When adding items no Events are thrown, therefore from the performance perspective it is quicker than adding items into basket.
-However, there is no data validation in the background, so it is allowed to mix different products.
-So the data validation, like checking the minimum order amount or checking the mixing of downloads with normal products, is done when adding those items into cart.
+When adding items no events are thrown, so adding to wishlists or stored baskets is quicker than adding items to a basket.
+However, there is no data validation in the background, so you can mix different products.

+Data validation, such as checking the minimum order amount or checking the mixing of downloads with normal products, is done when adding those items into a cart.

-For wishlist and stored baskets only one template is used.
-The attributes that are shown can be handled via basket type.
+One template is used for both wishlists and stored baskets.
+The attributes that are shown can be handled through the basket type:

 ``` php
 const TYPE_STORED_BASKET = 'storedBasket';